microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 1. You will need to experiment with different color settings and schemes to make your terminal text visible on top of your image
-2. If you store the image in the UWP directory (the same directory as your profiles.json file), then you should use the path name as given in the above example.
-You can also use a:
+2. If you store the image in the UWP directory (the same directory as your profiles.json file), then you should use the URI style path name given in the above example.
+More information about UWP URI schemes [here](https://docs.microsoft.com/en-us/windows/uwp/app-resources/uri-schemes).
+3. Instead of using a UWP URI you can use a:
     1. URL such as `http://open.esa.int/files/2017/03/Mayer_and_Bond_craters_seen_by_SMART-1-350x346.jpg`
-    2. Local file location such as `C:\Users\Public\Pictures\openlgo.jpg`
+    2. Local file location such as `C:\Users\Public\Pictures\openlogo.jpg`